 Inland, the geology is dominated by the Cheviot Hills.
-They are formed by igneous rock, the remains of volcanic activity around 400 million years ago.
+They are formed of igneous rock, the remains of volcanic activity around 400 million years ago.

 The Northumberland coast is made up of a variety of spectacular landscapes ranging from sandy beaches, high cliffs and isolated offshore islands.

-Most of the coastline is based on a series of Carboniferous limestones laid down 300 mya, alternating with layers of sandstone and shales.
+Most of the coastline is based on a series of Carboniferous limestones laid down 300 million years ago, alternating with layers of sandstone and shales.

-The spectacular Farne Islands and the crags upon which the castles of Bamburgh, Lindisfarne and Dunstanburgh are built were created around 250 mya by volcanic intrusions forming the Whin sill.
+The spectacular Farne Islands and the crags upon which the castles of Bamburgh, Lindisfarne and Dunstanburgh are built were created around 250 million years ago by volcanic intrusions forming the Whin Sill.

 Northumberland has one of the longest stretches of semi-continuous dune coast to be found in Britain.
 These dunes formed between 3,000 and 400 years ago are still evolving, being eroded and re-deposited by coastal erosion and the westerly and north easterly winds, producing varied habitats for wildlife.

 Without the species diversity found in the warmth further south, we still see amongst the larger dragonflies Common Hawker, and occasional Southern Hawker, Golden-ringed and Four-spotted Chaser.
 Smaller species found are Common and Black Darter.